bgeneto/wpa-tides/README.md

-# World Pendulum Alliance Tides (unattended) Experiment
+# World Pendulum Alliance Tides Post-Processing Script

-Collection of Python scripts to run and analyse (post-process) data from the tides pendulum experiment.
+This is the post-processing Python script that analyses data returned from the (unattended) `tides.py` pendulum experiment run.
+It provides a web interface in order to show collected data and plot the desired graphics.

+## Install procedure